AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/Criteo.md

-![IMPORTANT]
+> [IMPORTANT]
-This is currently a beta product.
+> This is currently a beta product.
 Get in touch with your Criteo representative if you would like more details about what this means.

 # CRITEO DESTINATION